Applications of zero-free regions on averages and shifted convolution sums of Hecke eigenvalues: Introduction

-The generalized Riemann hypothesis claims that there are no nontrivial zeros of $L_{F}(s)$ for $\sigma>\frac{1}{2}.$ The present state of knowledge of the zero-free region is, there are no nontrivial zeros of $L_{F}(s)$ where for some constant $c_{F}>0$ (this $c_{F}$ being dependent on the conductor of $F$).
-But for the Riemann zeta function $\zeta(s),$ it is known that there are no nontrivial zeros where and $|t|\gg 1$ for some constant $c_{1}>0.$ This zero-free region (the power of the logarithm in the denominator is $\frac{2}{3}$) is called the Vinogradov-Korobov zero-free region, and this gives that for any $A>0,$
+The generalized Riemann hypothesis claims that there are no nontrivial zeros of $L_{F}(s)$ for $\sigma>\frac{1}{2}.$ The current state of knowledge of the zero-free region is, there are no nontrivial zeros of $L_{F}(s)$ where where $c_{F}>0$ is a constant depending on the conductor of $F$.
+In contrast, for the Riemann zeta function $\zeta(s),$ it is known that there are no nontrivial zeros where and $|t|\gg 1$ for some constant $c_{1}>0.$ This zero-free region, characterized by the power of the logarithm in the denominator is $2/3$, is called the Vinogradov-Korobov zero-free region.
+Using this zero-free region, it can be shown that for any $A>0$ and any small fixed $\epsilon>0,$ we have

-for $e^{(\log X)^{\frac{2}{3}+\epsilon}} \ll P \leq Q \ll X,$ any small fixed $\epsilon>0$.
-By applying the above inequality, the authors of \cite{Matomaki1} show that the nontrivial results of the Liouville function can be obtained by the method which is relatively simpler than the methods in \cite{MR3} (note that the methods in \cite{MR3} are sophisticate, general, and give better results when one does not have some wide zero-free regions).
-This motivates us to prove the analog of the above upper bound by assuming the Ramanujan-Petersson conjecture (see \eqref{38}) and the existence of $c_{F}$ such that $L_{F}(s)$ has the $SL(n,\mathbb{Z})$ Vinogradov-Korobov zero-free region
+for $e^{(\log X)^{2/3+\epsilon}} \ll P \leq Q \ll X$ (see \cite[Lemma 2]{Matomaki1}).
+By applying the above inequality, the authors of \cite{Matomaki1} show that nontrivial results concerning the Liouville function in short interval can be obtained by using methods that are relatively simpler than the methods presented in \cite{MR3} (note that the methods outlined in \cite{MR3} are sophisticated and comprehensive, demonstrating improved results in cases where broad zero-free regions are not available).
+This motivates us to prove an analog of \eqref{goodin}, under the assumption of the generalized Ramanujan-Petersson conjecture (see \eqref{38}) and the existence of $c_{F}$ such that $L_{F}(s)$ satisfies the following zero-free region (we will refer to this zero-free region as the $SL(n,\mathbb{Z})$ Vinogradov-Korobov zero-free region):